 The brain stem is the oldest, most primitive part of the human brain.
-This tube-shaped region is about three inches long, the brain stem is a mass made entirely out of nervous tissue.
+This tube-shaped region is about three inches long and made up entirely out of nervous tissue.

 In this article, we will take a closer look at the structure, function, and importance of the brain stem.

 Where Is The Location Of The Brain Stem?

 Located just above the spinal cord, the brain stem connects the spinal cord to the cerebellum part of the brain.
 Its connection is made up of three pairs of nerve bundles known as cerebellar peduncles.

 In addition, the brain stem also serves as the connection between the cerebrum and the cerebellum, two of the four main regions of the brain.

 What Are The 3 Parts Of The Brainstem And Their Functions?

 If you look closely at the structure of the brain stem, you’ll notice that it looks much like an actual stem, while the cerebrum looks like a flower growing from it.
 Underneath them is the spinal cord, which can be observed as the root.